navanchauhan/navanchauhan.github.io/Content/misc/quotes.md

 > I would rather be ashes than dust ...
 The function of man is to live, not to exist.
 I shall not waste my days trying to prolong them.
 I shall use my time. <cite>&mdash; Jack London</cite>

+> “If something burns your soul with purpose and desire, it’s your duty to be reduced to ashes by it.
+Any other form of existence will be yet another dull book in the library of life.” <cite>&mdash; Charles Bukowski</cite>

+> No man ever steps in the same river twice, for it's not the same river and he's not the same man. <cite>&mdash; Heraclitus</cite>

 ## Unknown

 These could have been from a Tumblr shitpost, or something I just heard, saw on a short-form video,  or thought of.